yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 The module introduces an interface to test the data inalterability.
-If any information is modified on a document after its validation, the test will fail.
+If any information is modified on a document after its validation, the test fails.
 The algorithm recomputes all the hashes and compares them against the initial ones.
 In case of failure, the system points out the first corrupted document recorded in the system.